Empire Township, Andrew County, Missouri

 Township in Andrew County, Missouri, U.S.

 Empire Township is a township in Andrew County, Missouri, United States.
 At the 2020 census, its population was 438.

 Geography

 Empire Township covers an area of 42.66 sqmi and contains no incorporated settlements.
 It contains one cemetery, Bedford Chapel.

-The streams of Agee Creek and Crooked Creek run through this township.
+The Platte River bisects the townships north to south, and the streams of Agee Creek and Crooked Creek are two of its named tributaries that run through this township.
+The One Hundred and Two River forms part of its western boundary.

+Transportation

+The following highways travel through the township: